 See your doctor if tiny bumps or a rash-like condition appears on your skin for no apparent reason, such as a known allergic reaction or contact with poison ivy.
 Also see your doctor if you experience any signs or symptoms associated with lichen planus of the mouth, genitals, scalp or nails.

 It's best to get a prompt and accurate diagnosis because a number of skin and mucosal conditions can cause lesions and discomfort.

-Lichen planus occurs when your immune system mistakenly attacks cells of the skin or mucous membranes.
-No one knows the exact cause of this abnormal immune response.
+Lichen planus occurs when your immune system attacks cells of the skin or mucous membranes.
+It's not clear why this abnormal immune response happens.
 The condition isn't contagious.

 - Hepatitis C infection

 - Pain relievers, such as ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve, others)